 You can plant beets to grow more beets!

 Just cut off the top (not more than one-third of the beet) and then plant it (cut-side down) in some soil, but do not bury the stem with the leaves.
-Now, wait patiently for the beets to grow in a few weeks.

 Another trick is to grow the tops in water.
-Put enough water (rainwater is best) in a container covering the “cut” end.
-Next, place the container on the windowsill to get some sunlight.
+Place enough water (rainwater is best) in a container to cover the “cut” end.

 In a few days, sooner than you think, you will begin to see new leaves.
 Change the water every couple of days.